 Tracey left the paid workforce in 1995 to be the full-time at-home caregiver of her and Ben’s three children.
 She was elected as a New Zealand First list Member of Parliament based in Warkworth at the 2011 Election.

-From early beginnings with the various administrative and fundraising committees of Helensville Playcentre, Mahurangi Kindergarten, Warkworth Primary School and Mahurangi College PTA’s, Tracey was successfully elected onto the Warkworth Primary School Board of Trustees in 2004, a position she held for seven years after re-election, holding Policy and Finance Portfolios of that Board during this time.
+With early beginnings on the various administrative and fundraising committees of Helensville Playcentre, Mahurangi Kindergarten, Warkworth Primary School and Mahurangi College PTA’s, Tracey was successfully elected onto the Warkworth Primary School Board of Trustees in 2004, a position she held for seven years after re-election, holding policy and finance portfolios of the Board during this time.

 Tracey resigned from the Warkworth Primary School Board in 2011 due in part to the introduction of National Standards.
 Tracey ran and was successfully elected to the Board of Trustees of Mahurangi College in 2007 and during that term was elected Chair of the Finance sub-committee and the Board’s liaison to Te Whanau O Mahurangi, a support group for Maori, families, students and issues inside the school.
 Tracey was elected Chair of the Board in 2009 and currently retains that position.

 During the term of the 50th Parliament 2011-14, Tracey was a member of the Education and Science Select Committee as well as working on specific bills at the Social Services Select Committee and the Justice and Electoral Select Committee.

 Tracey was privileged to have her Member’s Bill, Social Services (Orphans and Unsupported Children’s Clothing Allowance) Amendment Bill, drawn from the ballot in 2013.
 The Bill passed with unanimous support at first reading and has been returned to the House from select committee with majority recommendation that it pass into law.